 (Amended 11-16-15) - Home Site: A specific lot within an ARCPUD Single Family Subdivision that is designated for the placement of a single-family dwelling. - Hotel: A building or buildings containing rooming units for transient overnight lodging accommodations, without individual cooking facilities, and having a common entrance or entrances and which may include accessory uses such as a conference facility or restaurant.
-As used in this Bylaw, hotel shall not include a boarding house, lodging house or rooming house, or multifamily dwelling. - Impervious Coverage: That portion of a lot that is covered by buildings, including accessory buildings, and all paved and other impervious surfaces.
+As used in this Bylaw, hotel shall not include a boarding house, lodging house or rooming house, or Multi-Family Building.

+(Amended 11-18-19) - Impervious Coverage: That portion of a lot that is covered by buildings, including accessory buildings, and all paved and other impervious surfaces.
 Impervious coverage shall be determined by dividing the combined area of the footprint of all buildings and all paved and impervious surfaces on a lot by the total area of the lot.

-(Added 11-14-16) - Impervious Surface: Material or structure on, above, or below the ground that does not allow precipitation or surface water to penetrate directly into the soil.

-Indoor Storage: An area within a non-residential establishment for the placement and safe keeping of materials, products or equipment.
+(Added 11-14-16) - Impervious Surface: Material or structure on, above, or below the ground that does not allow precipitation or surface water to penetrate directly into the soil. - Indoor Storage: An area within a non-residential establishment for the placement and safe keeping of materials, products or equipment.

-Industrial Use: Assembling, fabrication, finishing, manufacturing, packaging, or processing of goods, or mineral extraction.

-Infill Dwelling Unit: As specified in Section 8.1 of this Bylaw.

-Inn: An establishment that provides temporary overnight lodging to the general public for compensation, not to exceed 10 guest rooms, for transient guests and where a dining room for the serving meals may be operated on the premises, and wherein the owner or operator may or may not maintain a place of principal residence.
+(Added 11-14-16) - Industrial Use: Assembling, fabrication, finishing, manufacturing, packaging, or processing of goods, or mineral extraction. - Infill Dwelling Unit: As specified in Section 8.1 of this Bylaw.
+(Added 11-14-16) - Inn: An establishment that provides temporary overnight lodging to the general public for compensation, not to exceed 10 guest rooms, for transient guests and where a dining room for the serving meals may be operated on the premises, and wherein the owner or operator may or may not maintain a place of principal residence.